Ramgopalbhat10/lerna-svelte/packages/mdx-blog/src/routes/blog/building-a-blog-with-astro.md

 ## Technology stack

-I have been working with [Angular](https://angular.io) and [React](https://reactjs.org/) for more than couple of years and it would have been the most comfortable choice, but I wanted to try something new and different; after all, that was one of the main reasons I decided to create my personal website.
+I have been working with [Angular](https://angular.io) and [React](https://reactjs.org/) for more than a couple of years and it would have been the most comfortable choice, but I wanted to try something new and different; after all, that was one of the main reasons I decided to create my personal website.

 A few months ago, I came across [Astro](https://astro.build), a modern static site builder that promises to deliver great performance by shipping _zero_ JavaScript by default.
 With other interesting features like the ability to use other frameworks, on-demand partial hydration, and Markdown support, it immediately caught my attention and became my first choice.

 I also wanted to use [Tailwind CSS](https://tailwindcss.com).
-I've previously played with it and I really like its flexibility and how easy and fast you can prototype and style your site.
+I've previously played with it and I like its flexibility and how easy and fast you can prototype and style your site.
 I'm not a designer and I'm not a creative person, so I particularly like the ability to quickly try things out and see how they look to find out what I like the most.

 For the hosting, I decided to go with [Cloudflare Pages](https://pages.cloudflare.com).
 It has the features I was looking for and more: automatic deployments from GitHub, preview PRs, ease of use, etc. There are several other great choices out there ([Netlify](https://www.netlify.com/), [Vercel](https://vercel.com), and [GitHub Pages](https://pages.github.com) to name a few) that I'll most likely be trying out in the future.